amankrchandra/Internship-Project---Zidio-dev-portal/README.md

-# Zidio Job portal 🚀
+# Zidio Job Portal 🚀
 Mainly Frontend Part
 A full-featured job portal platform for job seekers and recruiters — built as an internship/full-stack portfolio project.